 Do you know someone who is always booked doing something?
 Every night of the week there is a gallery opening or cocktail party that he or she is attending.
+She must be a regular at the local limo companies nj with the number of event appearances she makes!
 Yep — I have those friends too but I haven’t mastered the art of getting all the invites just yet.
 Now that we are close to the holidays — everyone is having a party!

 Thei Zervak – author of “Get Invited, Don’t Crash It: All You Need to Know to Make the Guest List” has a checklist to make you get get on the guest list so you can meet new people and have a great time.
 She’s also been kind enough to give away a copy of her book to the person who has the best comment!
 So make sure you tell us what you think!